The ultimate kitchen spring cleaning checklist – experts share 13 steps for a proper deep clean

 ‘Kitchens can harbour a range of bacteria, dirt and out-of-date food, so it’s important to designate time to thoroughly clean and disinfect every once in a while to ensure it remains a hygienic space for prepping and eating meals,' says Anna Elkington, founder of Melody Maison.

-Let’s face it, carrying out an ultimate kitchen spring clean is probably not high on your list of favourite things to do, and we’re not here to convince you that it should be.
 However, we are here to tell you not to put it off – it needs to be done.
-To help, we’ve put together a comprehensive checklist, including handy tips and tricks from those in the know.
+To help, we’ve put together a comprehensive checklist, including handy spring cleaning hacks and tricks from those in the know.
 Tick them off one by one to guarantee gleaming results.
+Just make sure to play by the rules of successful spring cleaning.

 Now you’re in a position to tackle the tough spots.
 Spritz down any dirt-laden areas – think mouldy grouting and greasy cabinet fronts as well as the sink, oven and fridge shelves – with the appropriate cleaner.
 Whether you’re using all-natural solutions (when trying to swerve cleaning products that can be harmful) or the best store-bought cleaning products, you’re guaranteed better results if you allow them time to work.
 Get on with other cleaning chores, then come back to them a bit later.